HOW TO PLUNK FOR SNAKE AND COLUMBIA RIVER SPRING CHINOOK:

 2. Two (or three depending on the current), ¾” nickel plated or luminescent Lil’ Corkys® or a large Spin-n-Glo® from Yakima Bait, for maximum visibility and flotation.

-3. Two 4/0 Gamakatsu Big River, Siwash hooks, tied with the lower hook slightly below the upper hook and facing in the opposite direction from the upper hook.
+3. Two 3/0 Gamakatsu Big River, bait hooks, tied with the lower hook slightly below the upper hook and facing in the opposite direction from the upper hook.
+Note that the upper hook is tied with an egg loop knot.

 1. Prepare the shrimp by packing them in non-iodized sea salt.
 The sea salt firms the shrimp and provides a familiar burst of saltiness when the fish bites it.